Unlocking Developer Success: In-Depth Insights

 Problem Solving

-Two heads are better than one when it comes to tackling complex problems.
+Two heads are better than one when tackling complex problems.
 Pair programming fosters a problem-solving culture, where challenges are met with creativity and teamwork.

 9.4.
 Pair Programming and Testing Strategies